joofixd/joofi-osu-skins/README.md

 # my osu! skins (mixed skins and other people's skins. not a single one is my original creation)
 skins that i use frequently and/or like a lot

-# SKINS ARE LABELED ACCORDING TO USAGE, MAIN SKINS AT TOP
+# MAIN SKINS AT TOP

-labels are "very often used", "kinda often used", "sometimes used", "rarely used", and "never used". also the skins are in alphabetical order (except for main skins, obviously)
+skin usage varies from never used to always used (with middle being sometimes used, often used, etc.)

 # INFO